 When I say that switching over to raw mains power is far from ideal, I’m not being flippant.

-If you think back to my earlier article explaining the function of a UPS, you’ll recall that protecting against power disturbances is one of the most important functions of a UPS.
+If you think back to my earlier article explaining the function of an online UPS system, you’ll recall that power protection against disturbances is one of the most important functions of uninterruptible power supplies.

-During periods of UPS failure, this vital task is foregone.
+During periods of power system failure, this vital task is foregone.

-Our fancy UPS is temporarily relegated to little more than ornamental status.
+Our fancy online UPS system is temporarily relegated to little more than ornamental status.

 This is why uptime is so important.
-At KUP we’re proud to say that our standalone solutions offer 99.999% (five nines) uptime, with an amazing 99.9999% (six nines) in the case of our modular systems.
+At Kohler Uninterruptible Power we’re proud to say that our standalone solutions offer 99.999% (five nines) uptime, with an amazing 99.9999% (six nines) in the case of our modular UPS systems.

-To put that in terms that are easier to understand, our modular systems boast an average of just 31 seconds downtime per year, or more than six minutes over an average 10-year service contract.
-Standalone systems follow-up with an impressive average of just over five minutes downtime per year, or under an hour during the course of the same 10-year contract.
+To put that in terms that are easier to understand, our modular UPS systems boast an average of just 31 seconds downtime per year, or more than six minutes over an average 10-year UPS service contract.
+Standalone UPS power supplies follow-up with an impressive average of just over five minutes downtime per year, or under an hour during the course of the same 10-year service contract.

-Of course these are simply averages – I’m not suggesting that a UPS system failure can be resolved in mere minutes.
-Technology has come on a lot in recent years, but we’re not quite there yet.
+Of course, these are simply averages – I’m not suggesting that an online UPS system failure can be resolved in mere minutes.
+UPS technology has come on a lot in recent years, but we’re not quite there yet.

-The time taken to resolve a modular UPS failure is substantially lower than with a standalone UPS, and it is often possible to repair or replace individual modules without ever needing to switch over to bypass power.
+The time taken to resolve a modular UPS systems failure is substantially lower than with a standalone uninterruptible power supply and it is often possible to repair or replace individual modules without ever needing to switch over to a bypass power supply.